AnkitaShanbhag30/eigen-ui/README.md

 ### Adding New Templates

-1. Create new `.html` file in `/templates/`
+1. Create new `.html.j2` file in `/templates/`
-2. Use Jinja2 syntax for dynamic content
+2. Extend `base.html.j2` for consistent styling
-3. Include CSS styling for consistent branding
+3. Add template to `TemplatesLoader.templates` in `app/templates_loader.py`
-4. Test with the render API
+4. Test with both CLI generation and renderer

 ### Adding New LLM Providers